sumerjoshi/audio-processing-ai/README.md

 so gzip your file beforehand**

 Steps:
-1. First place files in audio-processing-ai/data/train (if you are going to finetune data against your model) **All AI Files should go in the /data/train/ai and all of the real files goes in /data/train/real.
-This is because we need to do supervised learning befor training the classfier which file is AI music and which is Real**
+1. First place files in `data/train/` (if you are going to finetune data against your model) **All AI Files should go in `/data/train/ai` and all of the real files goes in `/data/train/real`.
+This is because we need to do supervised learning before training the classifier which file is AI music and which is Real**
 2. Figure out the model you are going to finetune against
 3. Update this line (PRETRAINED_MODEL_PATH = 'model/pretrained/pretrained_models/Cnn14_16k_mAP=0.438.pth.gz') at cnn14.py to the .pth.gz file location of your choice